AymanHaggag/AymanHaggag/README.md

-# 💫 About Me:
+# Hi there, I'm Ayman Haggag - aka Haggag 👋:
+##I'm a Studying Science and Engineering
-🌱 I'm currently learning MERN Stack, Swift<br>⚡ I'm reading Clean Code and Design Patterns<br>👯 I'm looking to work on real projects and searching for an internship
+🌱 I'm currently learning Dart, Flutter<br>⚡ I'm reading Clean Code and Design Patterns<br>👯 I'm looking to work on real projects and searching for an internship

 ## 🌐 Socials: